zdsman/fsetgrp-api/README.md

 - **GroupFri** - FRI of the group

 ### Update Group Owner
 Updates the group owner.
 When the owner is changed, an FSETGrp Admin assignment is automatically added for the new owner.
-The old owner will retain the FSETGrp Admin assignment until it is explicitly removed.
+The previous owner will retain the FSETGrp Admin assignment until it is explicitly removed.

 An error will be returned under the following conditions:
 1. The group does not exist